rxhanson/Rectangle/TerminalCommands.md

 # Rectangle Terminal Commands for Hidden Preferences

 The preferences window is purposefully slim, but there's a lot that can be modified via Terminal.
 After executing a terminal command, restart the app as these values are loaded on application startup.
+For Rectangle Pro, please replace `com.knollsoft.Rectangle` with `com.knollsoft.Hookshot` for the following commands.

 ## Keyboard Shortcuts